array(42) {

 Project Title: External Validation of novel Endo-Histo AI fusion model for predicting histologic remission and early response to therapy in Ulcerative Colitis

-Participants: patients enrolled in this phase III trial with demographic, endoscopic and histological data available at W0, W8 and W52.
+Participants: patients enrolled in this trial with endoscopic and histological data available at W0, W8 and W52.

-Primary outcome: assess the models' ability to determine disease activity through validated scores combining endoscopic and histological data or based on automated neutrophil cutoff.
+Primary outcome: assess models' ability to determine activity through validated scores combining endoscopic-histological data or based on automated neutrophil cutoff.

-Secondary outcome: assess the models' ability to predict treatment response as histological improvement and remission through validated scores.
+Secondary outcome: assess the models' ability to predict treatment response as histological improvement/remission through validated scores.
+Identify predictors of response to therapy by integrating Omics data.

-Furthermore, we recently developed a novel AI-driven model to standardize the detection, localization, and quantification of neutrophils, supporting objective evaluations of histological activity and enabling prediction of early therapy response predictions in the same Phase 2 Clinical trial UC cohort.
+Furthermore, we developed a novel AI-driven model to standardize the detection, localization, and quantification of neutrophils, supporting objective evaluations of histological activity and enabling prediction of early therapy response predictions in the same trial.
 Our new model showed remarkable ability to localize (DICE score 67.6%) and detect (F1 score 72%) neutrophils.
 We identified optimal neutrophil density cutoffs (cells/mm^2) to indicate disease activity and response to therapy.

-Specific Aims of the Project: The aim is to validate in an external clinical trial UC cohort the endo-histo fusion model, and the automated neutrophil detection and localization recently developed on a phase II UC trial by assessing their performance on data from the phase III trial on efficacy and safety of Ustekinumab as induction and maintenance treatment in UC.
-We plan to retrieve endoscopic videos and whole-slide histology images from W0, W8 and W52 of the trial.
-We would like to retrieve data on endoscopic activity evaluated by Mayo Endoscopic Score (MES) and Ulcerative Colitis Endoscopic Index of Severity (UCEIS), as well as histological activity evaluated by Geboes score.
-Moreover, we would like to retrieve demographic data (country, year of birth, age, sex, BMI, smoking status, race, year of diagnosis), clinical information (Partial Mayo score, IBDQ score [total and single items], laboratory data (fecal calprotectin, CRP) and treatment information (prior biologic exposure, current use of steroids/mesalamine/thiopurines).
-We aim to assess the model's performance to accurately assess disease activity and remission according to established endoscopic scores and histological scores, such as the Geboes(7) and PHRI(5).
-Moreover, we aim to evaluate the model's ability to predict response to Ustekinumab
+Specific Aims of the Project: Validate in an external clinical trial UC cohort the endo-histo fusion model, and the automated neutrophil detection and localization developed on a phase II UC trial by assessing performance on data from the phase III trial on efficacy and safety of Ustekinumab as induction and maintenance treatment in UC.
+We plan to retrieve endoscopic videos and WSI from W0, W8 and W52.
+We would like to retrieve data on endoscopic activity evaluated by MES, UCEIS, and histological activity evaluated by Geboes score.
+We would like to retrieve demographic data (country, year of birth, age, sex, BMI, smoking status, race, year of diagnosis), clinical information (Partial Mayo score, IBDQ score [total and single items], lab data (fecal calprotectin, CRP) and treatment information (prior biologic exposure, current treatments).
+We aim to assess the model's performance to assess disease activity and remission according to established endoscopic scores and histological scores, such as Geboes(7) and PHRI(5).
+We aim to retrieve Omics data (genomic, transcriptomic, proteomic) to build predictive models of response integrating Omics, clinical, lab, and AI-derived imaging data.
+Specifically, we would like to evaluate serum biomarkers for proteins associated with proinflammatory/anti-inflammatory effects, as well as recruitment and proliferation of cells involved in inflammation and repair.
+Additionally, we aim to assess markers associated with tissue injury or repair.
+Furthermore, we will examine mucosal biopsy RNA for mRNA/microRNA expression patterns and conduct genetic evaluations.

 Study Design: Methodological research